-Salesian College parents, boys and teachers were extremely proud and excited to receive outstanding GCSE results on Thursday morning 22 August 2019.
-This year the subjects are being graded using the new 9-1 scale and much has been written in the national press about the challenges facing both students and teachers with these more difficult GCSEs.
-Students at Salesian College have, however, surpassed previous levels of attainment with 89% of students achieving grades 9-7.
+Salesian College parents, boys and teachers were extremely proud and excited to receive some outstanding GCSE results 24 August 2023.
+This cohort have faced a disrupted secondary school experience and much has been written in the national press about the lower grades awarded this summer with a return to ‘pre-pandemic’ grading.
+Students at Salesian College have, however, surpassed previous levels of attainment with 80% of students achieving grades 9-7.

 97.2% of students achieved at least ten grades 9-4 each including English and Maths!

 The top performing student this year was Dami A. achieved the perfect score of 10 top grades (10x9).
 Close behind were Dhruv D. with 9x9 and 1x8 grades and Surya R. (7x9,3x8) and Rohan M. (7x9,3x8,1x7).
 Charles P. (6x9,5x8) and George J. (7x9,2x8,1x6), Alberto C. (5x9,3x8,2x7), Charles E. (4x9,4x8,2x7), Archie E. (4x9,3x8,3x7) and Hugo M. (4x9,3x8,3x7) completed the ‘top ten’ students who only reflect the pinnacle of the work of all of those students who have done very well and who should be very pleased and proud of their achievements.